gmilette/zeldabot/README.md

 # zeldalua
-A Lua script that can beat NES Zelda in under an hour
+A Lua script that can beat NES Zelda in under an hour (someday!)

 Hey I just started this project.